 If you’re like me, sunburn doesn’t show until several hours after the fact.
-This makes it difficult to keep tabs on my skin when I’m nearing the prime hours of 10:00 AM- 3:00 PM.
 I try to be smart about when I go outside without sun protection, but sometimes running into a friend or another chance encounter bumps my schedule and keeps me outside longer than I planned.

-If you don’t have whipped shea butter, straight shea butter will also work.
-It feels very greasy by itself, but it will keep your skin sealed.
-Be kind to your skin by warming up the shea butter before using it, because it’s almost rock solid at room temperature.
-Unrefined shea butter is better for your skin than refined shea butter because it contains more nutrients.
-However, it also has more of a nutty scent.
-It doesn’t bother me and after years of using it, I’ve actually grown to like the fragrance.
+If you don’t have whipped shea butter, unrefined shea butter will also work.
+It feels very greasy by itself and has a distinct nutty scent, but it’ll keep your skin sealed.
+Be kind to your skin by warming up shea butter before using it, because it’s almost rock solid at room temperature.

 Enjoy the outdoors whenever possible but remember to monitor your sun exposure.
 Avoid peak hours of the sun (10:00 AM- 3:00 PM) and consider wearing a sunhat to keep the strongest rays off your face and shoulders.
 Mineral sunscreen is also a good option.

 If you do happen to get sunburn, try using a 100% natural or homemade moisturizer to speed the healing process along.
 Sometimes, our bodies just need a simple solution to work their own healing magic.